harshad8782/Shell-Scripting/README.md

-# Shell-Scripting projects contains script
+# Shell-Scripting projects contains script that helps devops/cloud engineer in day to day operations